0xAX/linux-insides/Interrupts/linux-interrupts-3.md

 .endif
 ```

-The last step before a secondary handler of an exception will be called is cleanup of new `IST` stack fram:
+The last step before a secondary handler of an exception will be called is cleanup of new `IST` stack frame:

 ```assembly
 .if \shift_ist != -1